maye-msft/generic-repository-springdata/README.md

 *By extending the interface we get the most relevant CRUD methods for standard data access available in a standard DAO.*

-**In SpringData, we need define an interface as a DAO for each entity.
+**In SpringData, we need define an interface as a DAO (named repository) for each entity.
 If there are hundreds of entities, it needs to have the the same number of interfaces to be defined in java files.
 This project provide a generic repository then it is not required to define the interface any more.**

 ### Implementation of Generic Repository